SpikeNAS: A Fast Memory-Aware Neural Architecture Search Framework for Spiking Neural Network-based Embedded AI Systems: Preliminaries

-SNNs typically employ a LIF neuron model, whose neuronal dynamics can be formulated as follows. $V_{mem}$ denotes the neurons' membrane potential at timestep-$t$, $V_{reset}$ denotes the neurons' reset potential, and $\tau_{leak}$ denotes the time constant of membrane potential decay.
+$V_{mem}$ denotes the neurons' membrane potential at timestep-$t$, $V_{reset}$ denotes the neurons' reset potential, and $\tau_{leak}$ denotes the time constant of membrane potential decay.
 Meanwhile, $x$ denotes the inputs, which can be stated in a discrete time form as the following.

 $x$ denotes the neuron input for layer-$l$ at timestep-$t$, $b$ denotes the bias, and $wgh$ denotes the weight at index-$i$.
 Meanwhile, $\delta$ denotes the input spike from previous layer ($l-1$) at index-$i$ and timestep-$t$.